+Limb Occlusion Pressure= 80% (see Appendix D if patient unable to tolerate) 4 sets for each exercise with reps of 30-15-15 (75 total) with a 30 second rest break between sets, keeping cuff inflated the entire duration of each exercise.
+Deflate between exercises, or every 8 minutes.
 NMES Parameters Appendix B NMES pads are placed on the proximal and distal quadriceps Patient: Seated with the knee in at least 60° flexion, shank secured with strap and back support with thigh strap preferred.
-The ankle pad/belt should be two finger widths superior to the lateral malleoli The patient is instructed to relax while the e-stim generates at least 50% of their max volitional contraction against a fixed resistance OR maximal tolerable amperage without knee joint pain 10-20 seconds on/ 50 seconds off x 15 min Criteria to Discharge Assistive Device ROM: Full active knee extension; no pain on passive overpressure Strength: Able to perform strong quad isometric with full tetany and superior patellar glide and able to perform 2x10 SLR without quad lag Effusion: 1+ or less is preferred (2+ acceptable if all other criteria are met) Weight Bearing: Demonstrates pain-free ambulation without visible gait deviation Criteria to Progress to Early Loading Phase ROM : ≥ 0-120 degrees Strength: Quadriceps set with normal superior patellar translation, SLR x 10 seconds without extensor lag Goals: (These do not limit progression to next phase; however, should be addressed with interventions) Effusion: 2+ or less with Modified stroke test (Appendix C) Weight Bearing: Able to tolerate CKC therex program without increased pain and ≤ 2+ effusion
+The ankle pad/belt should be two finger widths superior to the lateral malleoli The patient is instructed to relax while the e-stim generates at least 50% of their max volitional contraction against a fixed resistance OR maximal tolerable amperage without knee joint pain 10-20 seconds on/ 50 seconds off x 15 min Criteria to Discharge Assistive Device ROM: Full active knee extension; no pain on passive overpressure Strength: Able to perform strong quad isometric with full tetany and superior patellar glide and able to perform 2x10 supine SLR without quad lag Effusion: ≤ 1+ is preferred (2+ acceptable if all other criteria are met) Weight Bearing: Demonstrates pain-free ambulation without visible gait deviation Criteria to Progress to Early Loading Phase Goals: (These do not limit progression to next phase; however, should be addressed interventions) ng ROM: ≥ 0-120 degrees Strength: Quadriceps set with normal superior patellar translation, SLR x 10 seconds without extensor lag Effusion: ≤ 2+ with Modified stroke test Weight Bearing: Able to tolerate CKC therex program without increased pain and ≤ 2+ effusion